 Page experience is also important for Google to index your site.

 In order to improve your site's ranking in Google's search engine, it is recommended that your website provide a smooth user experience.

-Google will also look at content quality by looking at how many unique words are on each page--to ensure you're not just providing short paragraphs with no substance!
+Google will also look at content quality by looking at how many unique words are on each page, to ensure you're not just providing short content with no substance!

 The core update is right around the corner, which means it's time for website owners everywhere to start focusing on their core vitals and making sure they have a solid user experience ready for Google's release.

 The other requirement for page experience is quality content - original images/videos, internal linking structure (e.g., blog posts), etc. One way businesses can avoid Google's wrath is to keep their content updated with fresh and engaging posts that are relevant to the website.